Currently, about 1 in 6 Virginia drivers have suspended licenses.

 The fact that your fees will start to accrue interest after only 40 days can make matters even worse.

-For this reason, it’s important to pay your court costs as soon as possible.
-If you owe costs to a general district court (most courts in Virginia), you can even do so online.
+If you owe costs to a General District Court (most courts in Virginia), you can even do so online.

 If you can’t pay the full amount, you can request to set up a payment plan with the court, and that way avoid the accrual of interest.